-A basic distinction is made between direct and indirect tire pressure monitoring systems.
+A distinction is made between direct and indirect tire pressure monitoring systems.

-Direct systems measure and archive air pressure data extremely precisely by means of sensors which are installed at the valves in the tire.
-The data is transmitted almost in real time by radio to the vehicle’s on-board electronics and thus to the driver on the display.
+Direct TPMS systems measure and record air pressure data with extreme precision using sensors that are built into the valves in the tires.
+The data is transmitted wirelessly to the vehicle’s on-board electronics system almost in real time and also appears on the driver’s display.

-Indirect systems use the so-called ABS system.
-This system determines the air pressure loss with the help of the rolling circumference of the wheel.
-However, these ABS systems have very narrow tolerances by law and, unlike direct systems, are not suitable for all vehicles.
+Indirect TPMS systems use the so-called ABS system.
+This determines air pressure loss using the rolling circumference of the wheel.
+However, these ABS systems have very tight legal tolerances and, unlike direct systems, are not suitable for all vehicles.

-RDK systems must be considered in the following areas/situations:
+TPM systems should be considered in the following areas/situations:

-- Diagnosis when the warning light in the display lights up
+- Diagnostics when the warning light appears on the display

 - Maintenance, repair or replacement of the sensors